zhangxuanxin2/polaris-react/src/components/ShareSheet/README.md

 - Descriptive: Help merchants understand what they’ll find in the card
 - Concise and scannable:
-  - Use short titles, they might get truncated.
-Put the most important content first
+  - Use short titles since they might get truncated.
+Put the most important content first.
-  - Use simple, clear language that can be read at a glance
+  - Use simple, clear language that can be read at a glance.
-  - Keep titles to single sentence and avoid using punctuation such as periods, commas, or semicolons
+  - Keep titles to single sentence and avoid using punctuation such as periods, commas, or semicolons.
-  - Where possible, avoid articles (the, a, an) to keep content short and actionable
+  - Where possible, avoid articles (the, a, an) to keep content short and actionable.
-  - Written in sentence case
+  - Written in sentence case.
-- Informative: They should label the type of content grouped in the body content below
+- Informative: They should label the type of content grouped in the body content below.

 <!-- usagelist -->